TheSnekySnek/RES21-Labo-HTTPInfra/README.md

 serf join $RP_IP
 ```

-On the reverse proxy side, we listen for member join, update, or leave events and load the members in the cluster, we then start a script that check for static members by looking at the nodes with a static role and add them to to the static members of the balancer.
+On the `reverse proxy` side, we listen for `member join`, `update`, or `leave` events and load the members in the cluster, we then start a script that check for static members by looking at the nodes with a static role and add them to to the static members of the balancer.
 We do the same for the dynamic nodes and finish by reloading the apache config so that there is no downtime.

 ```
 #!/bin/sh